 The tagline on the cup is “Help green where you live.”
 For this piece of tangible marketing, TD promises they will plant a tree for every person who takes a tree kit.
 This is simply brilliant because it shows that TD really cares about the community and taps into consumers who are eco-conscious.

 Not to mention, TD’s brand color is green, so the tree kit is right in line with their brand identity and complimentary for their logo.
-If my memory serves me right, TD Bank handed this out around Earth Day last year, so its relevancy is also on point.
+If my memory serves me right, TD Bank handed this out around Earth Day last year, so its relevance is also on point.

 2. Wegmans’ Tastes of Asia, Mexico, & Italy Recipe Book/Magazine

 Wegmans sends all of their club members recipe books for free each quarter.
 This is a great content marketing strategy for both people who love to cook and those who may not.
 Although I am really the latter, let’s pretend I love to cook.
 I’m excited because there are a host of recipes at my disposal.
-If I don’t love to cook (that would be me), well maybe I’ll try it because the recipes are literally at my finger tips and free.
+If I don’t love to cook (that would be me), well maybe I’ll try it because the recipes are literally at my fingertips and free.

 The brilliance of this marketing campaign is that the company uses mostly Wegmans ingredients in their recipe book.
 Now, when I go shopping at Wegmans, I don’t need to think about anything.
 I can literally match the picture in the book to the item on the shelf and keep moving.